← Back to Blog

 1. Blue Light Suppresses Melatonin

-Harvard Medical School research found that exposure to blue-wavelength light from screens suppresses melatonin production by over 50% and delays the circadian clock by 1.5 hours.
-Even with Night Shift or blue-light filters enabled, a 2021 BYU study found no significant improvement in sleep quality — the cognitive stimulation from content matters more than light color.
+Research from Harvard Medical School suggests that exposure to blue-wavelength light from screens suppresses melatonin production by over 50% and delays the circadian clock by roughly 1.5 hours.
+Even with Night Shift or blue-light filters enabled, studies suggest no significant improvement in sleep quality — the cognitive stimulation from content matters more than light color.

 2. Cognitive Arousal Delays Sleep Onset

 Interactive content — social media, messaging, short-form video — keeps the prefrontal cortex in an alert state.
-A meta-analysis of 67 studies found that pre-sleep screen use delayed sleep onset by an average of 28 minutes compared to non-screen activities.
-For interactive content specifically (scrolling, messaging), the delay was 39 minutes.
+A large meta-analysis found that pre-sleep screen use delayed sleep onset by an average of roughly 30 minutes compared to non-screen activities.
+For interactive content specifically (scrolling, messaging), the delay was closer to 40 minutes.

 3. The Dopamine Cycle Is Self-Reinforcing

 Variable-ratio reinforcement (the same mechanism behind slot machines) keeps you scrolling.
 Each swipe might reveal something interesting — or might not.
 That unpredictability is what makes it addictive.
-A 2023 study in Nature Human Behaviour found that social media use activates the nucleus accumbens (the brain's reward center) in patterns "statistically indistinguishable" from mild gambling behavior.
+Neuroscience research suggests that social media use activates the brain's reward center in patterns similar to mild gambling behavior.

 The Health Consequences